templates-back4app/back4app-container-next.js/README.md

 This repository demonstrates dockerizing and deploying a [Next.js](https://nextjs.org/) application to Back4app Containers.
 The project is bootstrapped using [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+To learn more, visit this article [How to Deploy a Next.js Application](https://blog.back4app.com/next-js-deployment/)

 ## Getting Started

 1. Fork/clone the repository